pb4git/Nash-DQN-CSB-Article/README.md

 [no thrust  ; rotate right]
 ```
 When compared to the best runner we could find (Bleuj's depth 12 Simulated Annealing double runner bot), our runner was only 5% slower to complete a race on average.
-This runner learns to complete a full race within 1 minute of training and converges to its best performance after 1 hour of training.
+This runner learns to complete a full race within 30 seconds of training and converges to its best performance after 1 hour of training.

 ## Training a blocker against a fixed opponent